 The costs of programs and supporting services have been summarized on a functional basis in the statement of activities.
 All direct costs are charged to the functional area they pertain to.
 Indirect costs are charged to the programs and supporting services based on estimates made by management, taking into account the nature of the expense and how it relates to the functional area.
+The Organization allocates expenses either by time and effort or by square footage depending on the nature of the expense.
 General and administrative costs include those expenses that are not directly identifiable with any other specific function but provide for the overall support and direction of the Organization.